theiconic/name-parser/README.md

 you run it over the the name input string only, but if you have any more text from the person in their actual language, you could use this to detect the language and then proceed as above.

+### Gender detection
+Gender detection is outside the scope of this project.
+Detecting the gender from a name often requires large lists of first name to gender mappings.

+However, you can use this parser to extract salutation, first name and nick names from the input string and then use these to implement gender detection using another package (e.g. [this one](https://github.com/tuqqu/gender-detector)) or service.

+### Having fun with normalisation
+Writing different language files can not only be useful for parsing, but you can remap the normalised versions of salutations, prefixes and suffixes to transform them into something totally different.

+E.g. you could map `Ms.` to `princess of the kingdom of` and then output the parts in appropriate order to build a pipeline that automatically transforms e.g. `Ms. Louisa Lichtenstein` into `Louisa, princess of the kingdom of Lichtenstein`.
+Of course, this is a silly and rather contrived example, but you get the gist.

+Of course this can also be used in more useful ways, e.g. to spell out abbreviated titles, like `Prof.` as `Professor` etc. .

 ## License